 CREATE - Installs the specified image file as a known image.
-The CREATE command is a synonym for the ADD command.
 Requires the CMKRNL privilege.
 Also requires the SYSGBL privilege to create system global sections and the PRMGBL privilege to create permanent global sections.

 CREATE file-spec

 Names the file specification of an image to be installed as a known image.
 The file specification must name an existing executable or shareable image, which must have been linked with the / NOTRACEBACK qualifier.
 If you omit the device and directory specification, the default SYS \$SYSTEM is used.
 The default file type is .EXE.